What are the signs & symptoms that develop in affected dogs?

 How do vets diagnose this condition?

-Chondrodystrophy can often be identified simply by looking at the affected dog.
+For CDDY, dogs with one copy of this variant may have mild proportional differences in their leg length.
+Dogs with two copies of this variant will often have visually longer bodies and shorter legs.
 For IVDD, a neurological exam will be performed on any dog showing suspicious signs.
-Based on the result of this exam, radiographs to detect the presence of calcified discs or advanced imaging (MRI/CT) to dectect a disc rupture may be recommended.
-Spinal taps may also be performed to rule out other potential conditions.
+Based on the result of this exam, radiographs to detect the presence of calcified discs or advanced imaging (MRI/CT) to detect a disc rupture may be recommended.

 How is this condition treated?